Heritage Needle Arts Sale:

 Our doors open at 6:30 p.m. for members to gather, stitch and meet.

 We are located at St. Mary’s Road United Church, 613 St. Mary’s Road in the St. Vital area of Winnipeg.
 Parking is easiest on St. Anne's Road.
 There is an entrance into the church hall directly from the street.

-Membership information, as well as a map showing our location, can be found on our Membership page
+Membership information, as well as a map showing our location, can be found on our Membership page.

 The WEG logo was created by John Toyne to represent an old English Guild Hall.